ivanhkingman/TTK22_homework1/README.md

 ./neptus.sh
 ```

-then in the Neptus GUI menu select: Systems > LAUV-Xplore-1
+then in the Neptus GUI menu select: Systems > LAUV-Xplore-1 and click "Consoles"

 Run cmake and make: